elahtrebor/push/README.md

 Python Micro Shell (FOR ESP32) - One file shell for micropython micro controllers
 - cd, pwd, cat , redirect, wget, mkdir, rmdir, rm, etc

-NOTE for ESP 8266 use sh.py
+NOTE for ESP 8266 use sh.py in the esp8266 folder

 This is designed to quickly give you a mini linix like shell.